laravel/docs/helpers.md

     // ['price' => 100]

-The `data_get` function also accepts a default value, which will be returned if the specific key is not found:
+The `data_get` function also accepts a default value, which will be returned if the specified key is not found:

     $value = data_get($data, 'names.john', 'default');

 <a name="method-data-set"></a>
 #### `data_set()` {#collection-method}

-The `data_set` function sets a value within a deeply nested array or object using "dot" notation:
+The `data_set` function sets a value within a nested array or object using "dot" notation:

     $data = ['products' => ['desk' => ['price' => 100]]];